mqtt-tools/mqttwarn/README.md

 ```

 Note that the actual message delivery is done asynchronously, meaning that
-successful processing is no quarantee for actual delivery.
+successful processing is no guarantee for actual delivery.
 In the case of an
 error occurring, an error message should eventually appear in the log.

 Requires: